CEED Feminisms

 21.09.2023

 CEED (Central Eastern European and Diaspora) Feminisms was founded in May 2023, in collaboration with Feminist Duration Reading Group.
-Running September 2023–April 2024, the CEED Feminisms reading group series is informed by the reasearch of over 40 practitioners based in the UK, Central Eastern Europe and beyond, who joined the project through an open call.
+Running September 2023–April 2024, the CEED Feminisms reading group series is informed by the research of over 40 practitioners based in the UK, Central Eastern Europe and beyond, who joined the project through an open call.

 Expanding on concerns platformed across Cell's 2022/3 programme, CEED Feminisms responds to cultural blind spots around prejudice and xenophobia in the UK towards the 'Eastern European' immigrant, sharpened by Russia’s war in Ukraine, and by Brexit.
 Building on Feminist Duration Reading Group’s tried and tested methodology of reading under-known and under-appreciated feminist texts from outside the Anglo-American canon out-loud, together, the series aims to open spaces of mutual support, curiosity and learning that oppose the UK's hostile environment.